netshade/yetifactory-clj/README.md

 more details.

 Originally taken from [clojure-netty][1], now me playing around w/ different concepts in clojure to render webpages.
-Eventually will fetch markdown data from a database, render it into a [StringTemplate][2] template, and serve via a [Netty][3] handler.

 ## Configuration